 With the exception of entities regulated by HIPAA, there is no general requirement to appoint a formal data security officer or data privacy officer.

-Massachusetts and some other state laws and federal regulations require organizations to appoint one or more employees to maintain their information security program.
+Massachusetts and some other state laws and federal regulations, including the recently updated FTC Safeguards Rule (applicable to non-banking financial institutions), require organizations to appoint one or more employees to maintain their information security program.

 Opt-in consent is required under certain circumstance to collect, use and disclose certain sensitive data, such as health information, credit reports, financial information, children’s personal information, biometric data, video viewing choices, geolocation data and telecommunication usage information.

-The CPA (Colorado) and VCDPA (Virginia) require a business obtain consent from consumers to collect their sensitive data.
+Colorado, Connecticut, Utah, and Virginia require a business obtain consent from consumers to collect their sensitive data.

 The (federal) Children’s Online Privacy Protection Act (COPPA) requires verifiable parental consent prior to the collection of any personal information from children under 13.
-In addition, the CCPA and CPRA require that a business obtain explicit consent prior to the sale of any personal information about a consumer that the business has "actual knowledge" is less than 16 years old, and where the consumer is less than 13 years old, express parental authorization is required.
+In addition, the CCPA requires that a business obtain explicit consent prior to the sale of any personal information about a consumer that the business has "actual knowledge" is less than 16 years old, and where the consumer is less than 13 years old, express parental authorization is required.
 (As discussed further below, the definition of "sale" under the CCPA is very broad and may include online advertising and retargeting activities, for example.).
-Under the CPRA, this concept expands to the concept of “sharing” a minor’s consumer personal information (as such term is broadly defined under the CPRA).
+Amendments to the CCPA expanded this concept to include “sharing” of a minor’s personal information (meaning the disclosing of personal information for purposes of cross-contextual behavioral advertising).

-- the categories of personal information collected, categories of personal information disclosed for a business purpose, and categories of personal information "sold" by the business in the prior 12 months
+- the categories of personal information collected, categories of personal information disclosed for a business purpose, and categories of personal information "sold" and "shared" by the business in the prior 12 months

-- the purposes for which the business collects, uses and sells personal information
+- the purposes for which the business collects, uses, sells, and shares personal information

 - the categories of sources from which the business collects personal information